kasramp/CISAP/README.md

 TO DO
+> Moving CISAP to new FMOD lib & change language from C to C++
 > Saving favourited song(s) from online streams to hard disk (Live stream downloader).
 [Delayed/Canceled]
 > Add play song(s) from Audio CD
 > Writing complete "man" page for program.